 Drain opening stone carving 沟门, 沟漏 goumen, goulou.
 Even the drain openings had stonework, some inside the opening to keep out vermin while allowing water to pass, and other carvings above the opening to add some elegance to ordinary drain culverts.

 Stone carving materials and types of stone carving 石雕的分类.
-Reference: Beijing Courtyard Houses – in the Shadow of the Imperial City 北京四合院: 皇城影子下的民居, an online PDF from the China Academic Journal Electronic Publishing House, 1994.
+Reference: [Dead link] Beijing Courtyard Houses – in the Shadow of the Imperial City 北京四合院: 皇城影子下的民居, an online PDF from the China Academic Journal Electronic Publishing House, 1994.

 “Pale stone” 青白石 qingbaishi was the name for a variety of limestones that were firm and could be carved in delicate designs that did not easily erode.
 White marble had a marvelous white translucence that could hold delicate carving, but it was softer and did not preserve as well as limestone.
 There were (and doubtless still are) several types: water white, dry white, snowflake white, and pale white.

 Types of stone carving 石雕的分类.
 Four principal styles that, in time, often came to be used together.

 1. Flat sculpture 平雕 pingdiao (线刻、隐刻、减地平极).
 Used designs with grooves (female, or yin) and protruding lines (male, or yang) cut into a flat surface.